 I research and teach at the Department of Political Science at Stockholm University.
 My primary research interests lie in the intersection between politics, economics and philosophy, and my recently finished dissertation concerns individual duties to contribute to justice.
-I also work on questions concerning the distributive effects of the rapid development and deployment of Artificial Intelligence.
+I have recently taken up a postdoc position in a research project about the Global Governance of Artificial Intelligence.